Jerry Terrell

-Jerry Wayne Terrell (born July 13, 1946) is an American former professional baseball player.
+Jerry Wayne Terrell (/ˈtɛrɛl/ TERR-el; born July 13, 1946) is an American former professional baseball player.
 The former infielder from Elysian, Minnesota, attended Minnesota State University, Mankato and played in the Major Leagues for the Minnesota Twins (1973–1977) and Kansas City Royals (1978–1980), appearing in 657 games played and collecting 412 hits.
 He threw and batted right-handed, stood 5 ft 11 in tall and weighed 165 lb.